 As the two lecturers involved in the facilitation, we made sure the students were grouped in twos and in some cases threes; those placing themselves in between quadrants were placed in a group of three with two students who had distinct preferences.
-They then “interviewed” each other, shared and recorded all the individual strengths that each was bringing to the partnership.
-They also shared some of their weaknesses, and discussed between them, how the different strengths in the combination could contribute to and complement the liabilities in the partnership.
+They then “interviewed” each other, shared and recorded all the individual strengths that each was bringing to the group.
+They also shared some of their weaknesses, and discussed between them how the different strengths in the combination could contribute to and complement the liabilities in the partnership.
 These small groups became accountable to each other in and out of the classroom for a limited period over the next term and until the next group meeting.